 Trout love structure beneath the water’s surface.
 Finding contour differences or rock piles underwater can prove very effective.

-Fishing points are often a productive fishing spot as well.
+Fishing points are often a productive fishing spots as well.
 Points often provide a variety of depth.
 Fish will be positioned in deeper water off the point in the summer months.
 During the winter and spring trout will move into the shallower coves associated with the inside of points.

 Another likely location is fishing around inlets.
 Find a river or stream entering the lake and fish around that area.
 This brings food into the lake and offers cooler water.